Zionme/alx-higher_level_programming/0x02-python-import_modules/README.md

-a program that prints the number of and the list of its arguments.
+ a program that prints the result of the addition of all arguments